Staff

 Groton, NH

-PAREI and LFP Bookkeeper
+PAREI Bookkeeper

 Michele has been with PAREI since March 2011.
 During that time, she has participated in a home button up project and been the site of an outdoor light Solar Energy Raiser.
 Originally from Penacook, she has lived in Groton for the past 22 years.building and fixing things.